 Bio

-Their practice is rooted in visual storytelling that affirms identity, nurtures resilience, and reimagines liberation for QTBIPOC, especially queer black joy.
+Their practice is rooted in preservation and visual storytelling that affirms identity, nurtures resilience, and reimagines liberation for QTBIPOC, especially queer black joy.
 Through portraiture and organic forms, they explore how grief, joy, and vulnerability coexist in daily life.
-Recurring motifs showcase growth and the presence of lived experience, while many portraits center Black women, often self-portraits, as acts of preservation and visibility.
+Recurring motifs showcase growth and the presence of lived experience, while many portraits center people of color, often self-portraits, as acts of preservation and visibility.
 Preservation runs through their work, honoring cultural and familial histories, sustaining community voices, and practicing self-preservation as a Black genderqueer woman navigating erasure and harm.